We Have Found Multiple Treatment Facilities In Wales

 Getting help in Wales

-Rehab 4 Alcoholism offers professional drug and alcohol treatment solutions throughout Wales.
+Rehab 4 Addiction offers professional drug and alcohol treatment solutions throughout Wales.
 Our approved treatment centres offer residential treatment to suit all possible tastes and budgets.
 We offer treatment on both an inpatient and outpatient basis through our vast network of drug and alcohol therapists and counsellors.
 These therapists are accessible from anywhere in Wales.

 A tailored rehabilitation programme

 When you choose Rehab 4 Addiction for Wales-based drug or alcohol treatment you receive the care and professionalism that’s essential for getting you well and reversing the ill effects of alcoholism and drug addiction.
 We believe addiction is a disease that’s curable when the correct combination of detoxification and therapy is utilised.
 This approach ensures you simultaneously attack the physical and psychological causes of drug and alcohol addiction.
 We believe this approach ensures you receive a well-rounded rehabilitation for your drug and alcohol addiction.